electron/symbolicate-mac/README.md

 [...]
 ```

-- Run `electron-symbolicate-mac` and specify the path to the file
+- Run `@electron/symbolicate-mac` and specify the path to the file

 ```sh
 npx @electron/symbolicate-mac /path/to/crash.txt